 - Statutory certification: DNV is appointed as a recognized organization for all major yacht codes.

 - Hull construction certificate: FRP, steel, aluminium or wood – DNV has the expertise to test and approve these materials as well as the relevant manufacturing procedures.

-- Rigs: DNV is the first society to have introduced guidelines for approving large rigs on modern yachts – with a particular focus on carbonfibre reinforced polymer masts.
+- Masts and rigging: DNV is the first society to have introduced guidelines for approving large sailing rigs on modern yachts – with a particular focus on carbonfibre reinforced polymer masts.
 The benefits are seen in confirmation of structural integrity and service reliability.
 Some insurance companies now demand DNV certification of carbon FRP rigs.

 - Series construction: DNV examines and tests the hull, rigging, machinery, electrical installations and closing appliances of a series prototype before issuing a class certificate.
 With series production also subject to systematic supervision, both yard and future owner benefit from DNV’s thoroughness.

 - CE certification: Yachts of between 2.5 and 24 metres in length are certified on the basis of the EC Directive 94/25/EC (CE certification).
 These services are available for all certification modules.

 - ISAF certification: All racing yacht sailing under ISAF provisions in Categories 0, 1 and 2 are obliged to provide plan review certification of structural integrity.
 DNV is a notified body for certification of racing yachts below and above 24 metres of hull length.